 During my project I have written about every church, which has been as much, if not more, of a challenge than playing in all of them!
-It has been an amazing discipline, and has made me realise just how many wide-ranging topics there are to think about on such a venture… I have not attempted to cover all the architectural or historical aspects of every church or village; I am not qualified for such a job, and it has been carried out skilfully by many others.
-Rather, these are personal accounts accompanied by photos, covering impressions; reflections triggered by sights and sounds; meetings with strangers, acquaintances and friends; chance happenings; and, of course, church acoustics and music making.
+I have not attempted to cover all the architectural or historical aspects of every church or village; I am not qualified for such a job, and it has been carried out skilfully by many others.
+Rather, these are personal accounts covering impressions, reflections, chance happenings, encounters with strangers and music-making acquaintances and friends.

 You can read the introduction to my project here to discover how and why it began, and read the latest Suffolk church blogs here.
 Alternatively, if you would like to read them in order, every instalment after the introduction is numbered: Suffolk churches 1; Suffolk churches 2; etc followed by the names of the churches contained in that instalment.

 If you would like to find a particular church to see if I have visited yet, please use the search box on the right-hand side of this page, or in the top right-hand corner of any page of the website.
-(Please be aware that if I have visited a church in the last few weeks, I may not have finished my write-up yet).
+(Please be aware that my most recent church visits may not appear yet).